Vivo NEX Dual Display Teardown

 Teardown Summary

-I find that the teardown process of the Vivo NEX Dual Display is the most difficult one among all the phones I have torn down.
-It has a more complicated internal structure than that other phones adopt.
-Besides, its dual display design increases the difficulty of the teardown process.
-Therefore, we suggest that you’d better not tear down the NEX Dual Display yourself in case you may destroy the internal structure of the phone.
+I found the teardown process of the Vivo NEX Dual Display to be the most difficult of all the phones I’ve ever disassembled.
+Its internal structure is more complex than that adopted by other phones.
+In addition, its dual-display design increases the difficulty of the teardown process.
+Therefore, we suggest you’d better not tear down the NEX Dual Display yourself in case you destroy the internal structure of the phone.